 Should the recreational user keep a record of the contact calls?

 Recreational users should keep a record of their contact calls.
-The onus is on the recreational user to show the proper procedure has been followed to contact the leaseholder.
+The onus is on the recreational user to show that proper procedure has been followed to contact the leaseholder.

 What about other legislation?

 Provisions of other legislation continue to apply.
-For example, this legislation only deals with access for hunting, while other rules for hunting are under the Wildlife Act.
+For example, this legislation only deals with access for hunting on agricultural dispositions, while other rules for hunting are under the Wildlife

 What contact information must be provided?